MyNameIsRaphi/MyNameIsRaphi/README.md

 Software Developer
 ------------------

 I'm currently in my apprenticeship at Swisscom as an ict specialist.
 After that I will attend the Zurich University of Applied Sciences in Computer Science.
 My longterm goal is to become a software engineer.
-I could also imagine to work in Toronto 🇨🇦 or New York 🇺🇸

 *   🌍  I'm based in Aarau, Switzerland
 *   ✉️  You can contact me at [raphaelkaeser05@gmail.com](mailto:raphaelkaeser05@gmail.com)